-By creating a mental model of what most users think about an application and comparing it to the facts about how the software actually looks and functions, designers can unearth unmet needs that should to be addressed in the UX design.
+By creating a mental model of what most users think about an application and comparing it to the facts about how the software looks and functions, designers can unearth unmet needs that should be addressed in the UX design.

 Personas are archetypes that represent different types of users for any one application.
 Designers create personas to centralize demographic data, enumerate common challenges, and help maintain a general empathy toward the end-user.

-Like I mentioned, this list does not cover every single user search technique ever used throughout time.
+As I mentioned, this list does not cover every single user search technique ever used throughout time.

 But it does give you a good idea of how UX designers establish a real, empathetic understanding with their audience.
-And how they use that knowledge to build a design that actually meets the needs of end-users.
+And how they use that knowledge to build a design that meets the needs of end-users.

-Where the previous set of practices uncover the user’s needs, usability testing (which is technically a subset of user research) analyzes how people interact with an existing interface.
+Where the previous set of practices uncovers the user’s needs, usability testing (which is technically a subset of user research) analyzes how people interact with an existing interface.
 We also use these techniques to get feedback on the prototypes we are designing for a client to affirm we are moving in the right direction and addressing the real needs of the user.